WalletScrutiny/WalletScrutinyCom/_pages/methodology.md

 Our steps when reviewing a new app
 ==================================

-Some of the information is collected automatically from Google Play.
+Some of the information is collected automatically from the platforms.
 Apps tagged
 {% include verdictBadge.html verdict="wip" type='short' %}
 are work in progress and might have nothing to do with wallets.
 We have not had the time to look into it yet.